janmerhar/awesome-discord-bots/CONTRIBUTING.md

 2. Entry follows the exact format, including spacing, punctuation, and field order.
 3. Section remains alphabetically sorted.
 4. Applicable anti-feature tags are present.
+5. Bot-name links point to the bot website when available; otherwise the bot name is plain text and the Top.gg profile appears as `[top.gg]`.
-5. Links are current and the bot is online and accepting invites, or the self-hosted bot builds and runs from a current commit.
+6. Links are current and the bot is online and accepting invites, or the self-hosted bot builds and runs from a current commit.
+7. Prefix metadata is present when a public prefix can be verified.
-6. For permission-sensitive bots, broad permissions are documented or tagged.
+8. For permission-sensitive bots, broad permissions are documented or tagged.

 One bot per pull request is preferred for first-time contributors.
 Bulk additions are fine for trusted maintainers.